Black hole destabilization via trapped quasi-normal modes: Discussion

 \section{Discussion}

 We have investigated the phenomenon of trapped QNMs as a novel destabilization mechanism of black holes.
 Although the focus of this work was on the non-minimally coupled Einstein-Proca theory, we naturally expect trapped QNMs to exist quite generically in models characterized by non-minimal gravitational couplings.
 In fact, it is not hard to devise toy models that fall into this category.
-For the sake of illustration, in Appendix \ref{sec:scalar toy model} we briefly discuss a simple scalar-tensor theory that accommodates trapped QNMs in a Schwarzschild background.
+For the sake of illustration, in the Supplemental Material we briefly discuss a simple scalar-tensor theory that accommodates trapped QNMs in a Schwarzschild background.
 Interestingly, this set-up features some qualitative differences relative to the vector-tensor one: we find an instability for all values of the pole distance, similarly to the axial-vector case and in contrast to the monopole one, yet the destabilization rate is controlled by the mass of the field rather than by the multipole number.
 We plan to delve into this property in a forthcoming work \cite{inprep1}, where the reader may also find further results as well as extensions of the present analysis.
-In particular, there we elaborate and improve on the analytical approximations derived in Appendix \ref{sec:near pole}.
+In particular, there we elaborate and improve on our analytical formulae.

 Our work may be generalized in several directions.
 The inclusion of a cosmological constant would be straightforward.
 In the case of anti-de Sitter space, this could find applications in holographic condensed matter systems \cite{Hartnoll:2009sz,Hartnoll:2016apf}.
 We have also already mentioned the case of de Sitter space as a interesting variation on the theme of trapped QNMs because of the presence of a second horizon.
 In relation to this, we remark that the polar-vector mode equations are sensitive to both poles $r_{\pm}$ \cite{Garcia-Saenz:2022wsl}.
 However, since both cannot lie in the physical domain, we do not expect novel features in comparison with the axial modes.
 On the other hand, in systems with several non-minimal couplings, and thus several scales, one may foresee the possibility of having two or more poles outside the event horizon, giving rise to a new type of boundary value problem in the region between two such poles.